junxit/us-congress-bills-115/metadata.md

 - 2018-04-05 — Placed on the Union Calendar, Calendar No. 472.
 - 2018-04-05 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-619, Part I.
 - 2018-04-05 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-619, Part I.
+- 2018-12-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-10 — Considered under suspension of the rules. (consideration: CR H9789-9790; text: CR H9789)
+- 2018-12-10 — DEBATE - The House proceeded with forty minutes of debate on S. 825.
+- 2018-12-10 — Mr. Young (AK) moved to suspend the rules and pass the bill.
+- 2018-12-11 — Considered as unfinished business. (consideration: CR H10084-10085)
+- 2018-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 3 (Roll no. 430).
+- 2018-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 403 - 3 (Roll no. 430).
+- 2018-12-13 — Presented to President.
+- 2018-12-13 — Presented to President.
+- 2018-12-18 — Became Public Law No: 115-326.
+- 2018-12-18 — Became Public Law No: 115-326.
+- 2018-12-18 — Signed by President.
+- 2018-12-18 — Signed by President.